Top Real Estate Agents in Kingman, Arizona

 History

-Kingman was established in 1882 as a stop on the Atlantic and Pacific Railroad, named after Lewis Kingman, a surveyor for the railroad.
-The town served as a railroad hub and ranching center for the surrounding high desert.
+Kingman was founded in 1882 as a railroad siding for the Atlantic and Pacific Railroad, named for Lewis Kingman, a locating engineer for the railroad.

 Life in Kingman